cheredia19/100-worst-movies-all-time-by-rt/README.md

 The horror movie **One Missed Call** (2008), and Nicolas Cage's **Left Behind** (2014) complete the unwanted podium.

+One Missed Call, a movie that addresses the question *what will it sound like when you die?*, received an audience score of 29% and 80 negative reviews from critics, while Left Behind: The End Begins got 19% and 70, respectively.

 ## Has the quality of the films declined over time?

 The 2000s decade gathered 46% of the 100 worst movies, followed by the 2010s (28%).